rrazgriz/IndexEyeTrackVR/README.md

 - [IN-P32ZTIR IR Diode](https://www.digikey.com/en/products/detail/inolux/IN-P32ZTIR/10384796), run at 35 mA - 5V w/ 100ohm resistor

 ## 3d Printed Mounts
 `cam_ov2640_wideangle_facegasket_mount*.stl` is used to mount the 160-degree, wide-angle variant of the OV2640.
-The lens snaps into place, and the LED and associated resistor
+The lens snaps into place, and the LED and associated resistor are superglued in place.
+The assembly is adhered to the lens gasket with double sided tape (3M VHB recommended).
+The ESP32-Cam (desoldered from its headers after OTA firmware is flashed) is also adhered with tape.

 # Licensing
 Unless otherwise specified, items in this repsitory are licensed as such.